Carole Coates

 Other Publications

-I am published regularly in the literary press (The Rialto, London Magazine, Smith's Knoll, Other Poetry, Acumen, Staple, The Interpreter's House, Envoi, Scintilla, New Welsh Review, The Frogmore Papers and many others).
+I have been published regularly in the literary press (The Rialto, London Magazine, Smith's Knoll, Other Poetry, Acumen, Staple, The Interpreter's House, Envoi, Scintilla, New Welsh Review, The Frogmore Papers and many others).
 My poem “Daughters” is in The Forward Book of Poetry 2005.
 I've been placed in competitions such as The Peterloo Anthology and The Arvon Poetry Competition Anthology and other anthologies.
-My poems have appeared in The Daily Mirror in Carol Ann Duffy's poetry column.
+My poems have appeared in The Daily Mirror in Carol Ann Duffy's poetry column..
 I was given a Yorkshire Arts Award.

 I've also published critical writing: John Cowper Powys in Search of a Landscape (Macmillan, 1982) and a students' edition of Lyrical Ballads: Wordsworth and Coleridge (Heinemann 1996).